 High Caste, like Reading, only raced until the end of his five-year-old season, although unlike his great rival, he simply got better with age.
 Indeed, this huge son of Bulandshar despite, or perhaps because of his heavy frame, seemed to thrive on hard racing – just like his burly owner.
 Invariably ridden by Ted Bartle, High Caste as an older horse tended to race back in the field and produce his brilliant speed at the finish.
 As a four-year-old, High Caste won among other good races, the A.J.C.
 Epsom Handicap with 9 st. 5lb in race record time and the V.A.T.C.
 Futurity Stakes with 10 st 6lb.
 In his final season, he won seven races of which no fewer than five were at weight-for-age including the A.J.C.
 Warwick Stakes, R.R.C.
 Hill Stakes and V.R.C.
 C.B.
 Fisher Plate.
 Bartle believed the horse was never the same after his epic battle to dead-heat with Mildura in the Australia Day Handicap at Randwick in January 1942 when the pair clipped a half-second off the Australian record for seven furlongs.
 The Strawberry Bull only won one more race after that and was given a grand reception by the crowd when he retired to stud following his third in the 1942 All-Aged Plate at the A.J.C.
 Autumn Meeting, conducted that year at Rosehill because of the War.
 High Caste’s complete race record was 35 wins (including three dead-heats) from 72 starts and £35,678 in stakes.
 Marvellously consistent throughout his career, High Caste won in the best of company over distances ranging from five to fourteen furlongs.

 The day before his last race appearance High Caste had been auctioned for sale by William Inglis but the 4500 guineas final bid was adjudged insufficient.
 Shortly afterwards, however, Lionel Israel negotiated privately with Harry Tancred and High Caste began his stud duties at Segenhoe in the spring of 1942 with a full list at a fee of 100 guineas.
 Among the good horses he got while at Segenhoe were High Jip (1948 AJC Breeders’ Plate); Highlea (1952 BATC Doomben Ten Thousand); and Sir Pilot (1954 STC Cup).
-Nonetheless, Israel was disappointed with the son of Bulandshar and at the end of the 1949-50 breeding season the stallion left Segenhoe and was leased to Tom Flynn’s Oakleigh Stud at Kerrabee.
+Nonetheless, Israel was disappointed with the son of Bulandshar and at the end of the 1949-50 breeding season, the stallion left Segenhoe and was leased to Tom Flynn’s Oakleigh Stud at Kerrabee.
 Among the best of his progeny at Oakleigh were probably Miss High Caste (1957 VRC Australian Cup) and Prince Kerdieil (1958 STC Canterbury Guineas).
 Although not distinguished as a sire of broodmares, one of his daughters did produce the winner of the 1959 Queensland Oaks.

 It is instructive to quickly compare the respective careers of Reading and High Caste.
 All told the pair met in no less than twenty-nine races with High Caste winning ten of them and Reading five.
 If one ignores those events where both horses finished unplaced, then High Caste finished in front of Reading 17 times whereas Reading finished in front in just eight of them.
 On balance it is easy to see why High Caste is widely acclaimed as one of the true champions of the Australian Turf while Reading has become something of a back number.
 High Caste’s name and reputation were further embellished by the fact that he successfully stood as a stallion in Australia while Reading stood, not unsuccessfully, on the other side of the globe.
-How different it might all have been had Reading been sound in constitution and enjoyed a less excitable temperament as a young stallion.
+How different it might all have been had Reading possessed a sound constitution and enjoyed a less excitable temperament as a young stallion.

 A few days after High Caste left his stable, Jack Jamieson, announced his own retirement from Australian racing.
 It had been a successful career, and other top horses that he trained that coincided with High Caste included both the good fillies Early Bird and Whisper Low, each of whom won the Adrian Knox Stakes at Randwick during the War years.
 I might mention that Jamieson was unlucky not to be the trainer of Mosaic, winner of the Sydney Cups in both 1939 and 1940 along with some other high-class staying races.
 Jamieson bought the Posterity colt for 310 guineas at the New Zealand sales in January 1937, intending him for a stable client.
 However, the popular Randwick trainer, Jim Abbs, cabled Jamieson in New Zealand to purchase a yearling on behalf of his own patron, Stan Crick.
 The sales had ended by the time Jamieson received the cable, so he decided to let Abbs have the Posterity colt instead.
 Such is life.
 Jamieson didn’t know it but by the time High Caste had walked out of his Arthur Street stables for the last time, benevolent Fortune’s ebbing tide had already receded.
 Rocked by the death of his elder son at the age of just thirty in December 1941 and suffering the symptoms of a long-term kidney disease which the best medical advice couldn’t remedy, Jamieson returned to New Zealand, settling on a farm in Cambridge that he had purchased a couple of years earlier.
 Having dreamed of spending his twilight years farming and fishing, Jack Jamieson, the one-time scourge of Australian bookmakers, died aged sixty-four at Hamilton in June 1945.